matthewphsmith/seldon-core/examples/models/research_paper_classification/README.md

 Make sure you install the following dependencies, as they are critical for this example to work:

 * Seldon Core v1.1+ installed with Istio Ingress Enabled ([Documentation Instructions](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/install.html#ingress-support))
-* All dependencies specified in the Seldon Core page
+* A Kubernetes Cluster with all dependencies specified in the Seldon Core page

 Let's get started! 🚀🔥

-## 0) Prepare your environment
+## 0) Prepare your development environment

 First we want to install all the dependencies.

-For this let's create a requirements-dev.txt file with everything we'll need:
+These are all going to be in our `requirements-dev.txt` file.

 ```python